-Software-defined networking (SDN) is an architectural approach to the cloud computing in which network is managed and programmatically configured.
+Software-defined networking (SDN) is an architectural approach to cloud computing in which a network is managed and programmatically configured.
 It allows cloud computing and network administrators and engineers to react rapidly to changing business requirements.
-SDN consists of a diverse range of network technologies that are developed to enable the network to become more flexible and agile towards supporting the modern storage and virtual server infrastructure in data centres [ling to #4.4].
+SDN consists of a diverse range of network technologies that are developed to enable the network to become more flexible and agile towards supporting the modern storage and virtual server infrastructure in datacenters.

 Points to Remember

 - Implementing Software-defined networking can have many advantages such as on-demand provisioning, streamlined physical infrastructure, automated workload balancing, and allowing the network resources to scaled in accordance with application and data requirements.